Keep tabs on climate and energy legislation in California and urge your representatives to take action for a climate-safe future.

 Year: 2025

 SB 840, by lead authors Senators Monique Limón and Mike McGuire, addresses the state’s approach to reducing greenhouse gas emissions.
-This bill sets the groundwork for reforming and extending Cap and Trade, the market-based compliance mechanism that reduces emissions while generating funds to invest in climate solutions.
-Cap and Trade originally set declining annual aggregate … Read more
+This bill reauthorizes Cap and Trade, the market-based compliance mechanism that reduces emissions while generating funds to invest in climate solutions, through 2045.
+Cap and Trade originally set declining annual aggregate emissions limits for greenhouse … Read more

 AB 1207 (Irwin) Update the Cap and Trade program